 Oakley's Flight Jacket is a quality set of high-performance sunglasses suitable for a wide range of athletic pursuits.
-This uniquely styled pair of glasses has large spherical lenses and excellent coverage, resulting in some of the best eye protection in the test.
+Recently, these shades have become very popular with all types of cyclists and trail runners alike.
+This uniquely styled pair of glasses have large spherical lenses and excellent coverage, resulting in some of the best eye protection in the test.
 They come with Oakley's signature Prizm lenses, which provide impressive optical clarity and help to enhance definition and increase contrast.
-The frame is thoughtfully designed with adjustable arms to work with cycling helmets and an adjustable Advancer nose pad to increase air circulation and prevent fogging.
+The frame is thoughtfully designed with adjustable arms to work with cycling helmets and an adjustable Advancer nose pad for fog and sweat management.
 They also come with a zippered hard case and a microfiber bag for cleaning and storage.
-We loved nearly everything about the Flight Jacket, but the Smith Attack Max narrowly edged them out of the top spot in the end.
-Read on to find out how they compared to the competition.

 Oakley Flight Jacket Review